-In addition, the Trust Certificates and the Transaction Documents (excluding the Primary Mudaraba Agreement and Infrastructure Mudaraba Agreement) are governed by English law and in the event of any dispute, the interpretation or determination of the obligations of the parties thereto would be the subject of arbitration in London under the Rules by reference to English law and not Shari'ah principles.
+The Trust Certificates and the Transaction Documents (excluding the Primary Mudaraba Agreement and Infrastructure Mudaraba Agreement) are governed by English law and in the event of any dispute, the interpretation or determination of the obligations of the parties thereto would be the subject of arbitration in London under the Rules (as defined in the Conditions) by reference to English law and not Shari'ah principles.
 Furthermore, a Saudi court would not be bound by any pronouncement by any Shari'ah board or Shari'ah scholar and would make its own determination as to compliance with Shari'ah principles.